the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

         - The opener bonus loses the extra Science from Research Agreements.
         - Technocracy is now an entry level policy for the tree and is nerfed to remove the Science bonus to the Council.
 		- Skepticism renamed to New Pioneers and buffed to remove the Faith penalty from Science buildings and add +1 Science to those buildings, but it now requires Technocracy.
-		- Sample Analysis now requires Equipment Upgrades.
+		- Sample Analysis now requires Equipment Upgrades and adds +1 Science to Hexlock's Refineries.
 		- Equipment Upgrades loses its old effects and boosts Science building production, making the policy less warlike.
 This policy will be renamed later to reflect its new effect.
 		- Educated Elite now requires New Pioneers.
 		- Finisher bonus nerfed to lose 1 free tech and disallow purchasing Great Scientists with Faith.
 However, it also now adds +4 Science and Production to Academies during Golden Ages.